inspec/inspec-aws/docs/resources/aws_cloudformation_stacks.md

 # aws\_cloudformation\_stacks

-Use the `aws_cloudformation_stacks ` InSpec audit resource to test properties of AWS Cloud Formation Stack in bulk.
+Use the `aws_cloudformation_stacks` InSpec audit resource to test properties of an AWS CloudFormation stack in bulk.

 ## Syntax